 “Any allegation I have abused my wife is false and hurtful,” Russell said.
 “For the well-being of my family, I’ll have no further comment.”

-Russell has not made another public statement about the abuse allegations, aside from “no comment.”
-But the Instagram comment triggered an MLB domestic violence investigation.
+The original Instagram comment triggered an MLB domestic violence investigation.
 However, Reidy declined to speak with MLB investigators.
 Her attorney responded to USA Today on her behalf:

 “She gave it a lot of thought,’’ attorney Thomas Field, who represents Melisa Russell, told USA TODAY Sports, “but Melisa isn’t interested in legitimizing anything that doesn’t come from her.
 Ultimately, MLB has one reason for wanting to talk to her, but she doesn’t believe it would be of any benefit for her or her son.”